How long do I have to file my Illinois car accident lawsuit?

 You should also contact your Illinois personal injury attorney soon after your accident for several reasons but one most importantly.
 It’s likely that the individuals responsible for your car accident or their attorneys may attempt to contact you in an attempt to settle any potential claims.
 Speaking with your attorney first can prevent you from making statements that may imperil any future lawsuit.

 Remember, time is of the essence with your personal injury lawsuit in Illinois.
-Don't let your opportunity to recover compensation for your medical bills and lost wages slip away forever.
+Don’t let your opportunity to recover compensation for your medical bills and lost wages slip away forever.
 Contact our car accident lawyers in Chicago today.

 Source: Illinois General Assembly, “Ill.
 Ann.
 State.
 Ch.
 735, Art.
 5, Sec.
 13-202.
 Personal injury” accessed Mar.
 13, 2015